galvc/React-Messaging-Project/README.md

 [x] leave a room
 [x] fetch messages of a room
 [x] show u r not a member screen
+[] subscribe to a room
+[] update a room if you are admin
+[x] update the list of users when room changes

 ##Readings
 - https://towardsdatascience.com/passing-data-between-react-components-parent-children-siblings-a64f89e24ecf